muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T89A) hotfix
+- Fix: reset verbosity override for internal debug
+- Change: added thread safety checks around more file I/O
+- Revert: event handling for all vjoy to filter only if vjoy as input

 ### (m76T89)
 - Fix: autostart mode enabled can cause an exception due to portion of UI not initialized yet.
 - Fix: state selector index reverts to default because the state cannot be found.